 With a greater understanding of the IoT world, people will likely respond in two ways; hesitation and excitement.
 But what does that mean for the Internet of Things’ future?

 We’ve been warned about the takeover of robots and the rise of too-powerful artificial intelligence in the movies, so it’s only fair that IoT devices and technology are met with a bit of anxiety.
-However top tier tech companies are working endlessly to bolster IoT security to safeguard all connected devices from error.
+However top tier tech companies are working endlessly to

 In the face of new technology, there will always be kinks and mods to be fixed and fine-tuned.
 Fortunately, within the IoT world, the rapid growth has encouraged the market to engineer indomitable technology that inspires consumers to indulge in the many benefits the IoT offers.